chunbolang/HPA/README.md

 # Holistic Prototype Activation for Few-Shot Segmentation

-This repo contains the code for our **TPAMI 2022** paper "*Holistic Prototype Activation for Few-Shot Segmentation*" by Gong Cheng, Chunbo Lang, and Junwei Han.
+This repo contains the code for our **IEEE TPAMI 2022** paper "*Holistic Prototype Activation for Few-Shot Segmentation*" by Gong Cheng, Chunbo Lang, and Junwei Han.

 ### Dependencies